-GIED 5397 Introduction to the Advanced or Gifted Learner 3 GIED 6311 Creativity 3 GIED 6314 Curriculum Development for Advanced or Gifted Learners 3 GIED 6315 Practicum in Gifted Education.
-3 Select one course from the following 3 GIED 6309 Teaching Gifted Students in the Regular Classroom GIED 6310 Assessment in Gifted Education GIED 6313 Social and Emotional Issues in Gifted Education Total1 5 Or two years successful classroom teaching experience in a program for gifted and tales students. nted
+GIED 5397 Introduction to the Advanced or Gifted Learner 3 GIED 6311 Creativity 3 GIED 6314 Curriculum Development for Advanced or Gifted Learners GIED 6315 Practicum in Gifted Education Select one course from the following GIED 6309 Teaching Gifted Students in the Regular Classroom GIED 6313 Social and Emotional Issues in Gifted Education

+GIED 6313 Social and Emotional Issues in Gifted Education

 A written and/or oral comprehensive exam is a requirement of all MEd candidates.
-The exam(s) should be scheduled with the graduate advisor during the last semester of course work.
+The exam (COMP 6000) should be scheduled with the graduate advisor during the last semester of course work.
 The content of the exam will be determined by the comprehensive exam committee composed of three faculty members recommended by the program director and approved by the Dean of Graduate Studies.

-Successful completion of the 36 graduate semester hour academic requirements, followed by the successful completion of the comprehensive examination, fulfills the graduation requirement for the Master of Education degree in Gifted and Talented Education.
+Successful completion of the 30 graduate semester hour academic requirements, followed by the successful completion of the comprehensive examination (COMP 6000), fulfills the graduation requirement for the Master of Education degree in Gifted and Talented Education.